 Allia created Retail Charity Bonds to enable charitable organisations to raise debt finance through bonds listed on London Stock Exchange.
 The platform was designed to reduce the transaction costs of issuing retail-eligible bonds, making it more affordable to connect with institutional and individual investors for amounts of £10 million or more.

-The bonds are issued by a special purpose vehicle, Retail Charity Bonds plc, set up solely for the purpose of issuing bonds on behalf of charitable organisations.
+The bonds are issued by a special purpose vehicle – Retail Charity Bonds plc.
+This was set up solely for the purpose of issuing bonds on behalf of charitable organisations.
 The company has an independent board of directors who check that each borrower is suitable for a bond.
 Find out more by visiting retailcharitybonds.co.uk

-The funds raised through the bond issue are passed on to the charity as a loan from the issuing company.
-The charity pays interest on the loan, which is passed through to pay the interest on the bond, and will repay the loan at the end of the fixed term.
+The funds raised through the bond are passed on to the charity as a loan from the issuing company.
+The charity pays interest on the loan, which is passed through to pay the interest on the bond to investors.
+Finally, they loan is repaid at the end of the fixed term.